edeliver/edeliver/README.md

              |   + vm.args                 <- erlang vm args for the node
              + reltool.config              <- should have the unpack-update.escript in overlay section

+### Extended Options

+If something goes wrong, retry with the `--verbose` option.

+If you have large release files that may be delivered to some of the deploy hosts already or if you want to deploy an old version again, you can skip the copy process by passing the `--skip-existing` option. edeliver checks then whether the release file exist already and have equal md5 checksum.

 ---

 ### LICENSE

 (The MIT license)